Online Journaling for Mental Health

 - Note activities, sleep, food, social contact

-- Daylio is a popular app that makes mood tracking simple and visual
+- Daylio is a popular app that makes mood tracking simple and visual, and many mental health journaling apps also reduce emotional strain with CBT-based tools, interactive tracking, and AI-driven insights

 Cognitive Behavioral Journaling